DOI-ONRR/doi-extractives-data/gatsby-site/src/markdown/how-it-works/fossil-fuels.md

 There are three common types of reserves, or the amount of a particular natural resource available for extraction:

-* **Proved reserves** are the estimated volumes of a natural resource that geological and engineering data demonstrate with reasonable certainty to be recoverable in future years from known reservoirs under existing economic and operating conditions
+* **Proved reserves** are the estimated volumes of a natural resource that geological and engineering data demonstrate with reasonable certainty to be recoverable in future years from known reservoirs under existing economic and operating conditions.
-* **Technically recoverable resources** include natural resources that can be produced based on current technology, industry practices, and geological knowledge
+* **Technically recoverable resources** include natural resources that can be produced based on current technology, industry practices, and geological knowledge.
-* **Economically recoverable resources** are the portion of technically recoverable natural resources that can be profitably produced
+* **Economically recoverable resources** are the portion of technically recoverable natural resources that can be profitably produced.